-(1) Amounts shown reflect cash payments based on base salary only for Mr. Tarriff.
-All other named officers were participants in our Severance Plan as of December 31, 2017 and accordingly, the amounts shown reflect cash payments based on salary and bonus, as described in the section titled "Severance and Change in Control Benefits" All cash payments are made over time for the respective severance period for each named executive officer.
+(1) Amounts shown reflect cash payments based on base salary only for Mr. Tarriff and base salary and bonus for Mr. Pernock, in accordance with their respective employment agreement and offer letter.
+All other named executive officers were participants in our Severance Plan as of December 31, 2018 and accordingly, the amounts shown reflect cash payments based on salary and bonus, as described in

-- (2) Amounts shown represent the value of unvested stock options upon the applicable triggering event described in the first column.
-The value of stock options is based on the difference between the exercise price of the options and \$53.42, which was the closing price of our common stock on Friday, December 29, 2017. - (3) Amounts shown represent the estimated cost of providing COBRA continuation coverage as well as \$15,000 in transition assistance, as described in the section titled "Severance and Change in Control Benefits." - (4) Vesting acceleration benefits are payable in this scenario pursuant to the terms of each named executive officer's Letter Agreement, if, upon a Change in Control, an equity award shall terminate and will not be assumed or continued by the successor or acquiror entity or substituted for a similar award of the successor or acquiror entity.
-Vesting acceleration is contingent upon the named executive officer's execution of a separation agreement containing, among other things, confidentialy and non-disparagement obligations, and a waiver and release of claims in favor of us. - (5) Cash and health and other benefits, as applicable, are payable in this scenario under the Severance Plan or, in the case of Mr. Tarriff, his employment agreement.
-Vesting acceleration benefits are payable in this scenario pursuant to the terms of each named executive officer's Letter Agreement, where upon a Change in Control (x) the named executive officer's equity award is assumed or continued by the successor or acquire entity or such equity award is substituted for a similar award of the successor or acquire entity, and (y) the named executive officer experiences a Qualifying Termination within 90 days prior to, or 12 months following, such Change in Control.
-Vesting acceleration is effective as of the date that is 60 days following the date of such Qualifying Termination and contingent upon the named executive officer's execution of a separation agreement containing, among other things, confidentialy and non-disparagement obligations, and a waiver and release of claims in favor of us.
+- the section titled "Severance and Change in Control Benefits".
+All cash payments are made over time for the respective severance period for each named executive officer. - (2) Amounts shown represent the value of unvested stock options upon the applicable triggering event described in the first column.
+The value of stock options is based on the difference between the exercise price of the options and \$40.29, which was the closing price of our common stock on Friday, December 31, 2018. - (3) Amounts shown represent the estimated cost of providing COBRA continuation coverage as well as \$15,000 in transition assistance, as described in the section titled "Severance and Change in Control Benefits." - (4) Vesting acceleration benefits are payable in this scenario pursuant to the terms of each named executive officer's Letter Agreement, if, upon a Change in Control, an equity award shall terminate and will not be assumed or continued by the successor or acquirer entity or substituted for a similar award of the successor or acquirer entity.
+Vesting acceleration is contingent upon the named executive officer's execution of a separation agreement containing, among other things, confidentiality and non-disparagement obligations, and a waiver and release of claims in favor of us. - (5) Cash and health and other benefits, as applicable, are payable in this scenario under the Severance Plan or, in the case of Mr. Tarriff, his employment agreement.
+Vesting acceleration benefits are payable in this scenario pursuant to the terms of each named executive officer's Letter Agreement, where upon a Change in Control (x) the named executive officer's equity award is assumed or continued by the successor or acquiror entity or such equity award is substituted for a similar award of the successor or acquiror entity, and (y) the named executive officer experiences a Qualifying Termination within 90 days prior to, or 12 months following, such Change in Control.
+Vesting acceleration is effective as of the date that is 60 days following the date of such Qualifying Termination and contingent upon the named executive officer's execution of a separation agreement containing, among other things, confidentiality and non-disparagement obligations, and a waiver and release of claims in favor of us. - (6) Dr. Krill ceased serving as our Executive Vice President and Chief Scientific Officer on February 26, 2018.
+The amounts disclosed in the table above reflect the actual value of the severance benefits provided to him pursuant to his separation agreement with us.